MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/Converting-a-Database.md

      Run the [!INCLUDE[nav2017](includes/nav2017.md)] Setup, and choose to install the **Developer** option.

-2. Open the [!INCLUDE[nav2017](includes/nav2017.md)] development environment, and then connect to the database that you prepared in the previous task.
+2. Run the [!INCLUDE[nav2017](includes/nav2017.md)] development environment as an administrator, and then connect to the database that you prepared in the previous task.

      For more information, see [How to: Open Databases](How-to--Open-Databases.md).